Closeup of a cocktail at the Roundhouse Restaurant in Beacon, NY. -Photo by Find My Food Stu

 Created with Fabric.js 4.6.0

 Beacon may be known for its art scene, hiking trails, and small-town charm, but its bar scene holds its own.
 Whether you’re working your way through hazy IPAs at a local brewery, settling in with a Spanish red on Main Street, catching live music outside the downtown core, or sipping an Old Fashioned overlooking the waterfall at The Roundhouse, there’s more variety here than most people expect.
 The town isn’t built for late nights, but that’s part of the appeal.
-Beacon nightlife is about good drinks, interesting spaces, and an easy pace that lets you actually enjoy where you are.
+Beacon nightlife is about good drinks, unique spaces, and an easy pace that lets you actually enjoy where you are.

 If you’re planning a weekend in the Hudson Valley, use this guide to map out a night that fits your style.
 That could mean bar hopping along Main Street or finding one great spot and staying awhile.